Ivanka Trump Photos Are Making People Think She Has Too Much Power

 A post shared by Ivanka Trump (@ivankatrump) on

-As Chancellor Merkel and President Trump discussed job training, Ivanka Trump also had her contribution to the discussion according to the Associated Press.
+As Chancellor Merkel and President Trump discussed job training, Ivanka Trump also had her contribution to the discussion, according to the Associated Press.
 Apparently, Ivanka took charge in recruiting the American executives and even served as a guide throughout the discussion.
-The latter caused some to criticize Ivanka Trump for her involvement with the World’s leaders.
+The latter caused some to criticize Ivanka Trump for her involvement with the world’s leaders.

-One of those who openly voiced out their concern is Matt McDermott, a Senior Analyst at Whitman Insight Strategies.
+One of those who openly voiced out their concern was Matt McDermott, a senior analyst at Whitman Insight Strategies.
 He made his opinion known via Twitter, asking people to visualize Hillary Clinton meeting with Chancellor Merkel instead, and Chelsea Clinton was seated next to the Chancellor for an official meeting.

 “There is no earthly reason why Ivanka Trump belongs in a meeting with a foreign leader, let alone seated immediately beside them,” McDermott said.

-Apparently, McDermott is not the only one who shares the same opinion as reported by AOL.
+Apparently, McDermott is not the only one who shares the same opinion, as reported by AOL.
 There are others who got busy on Twitter, expressing their disapproval of Ivanka Trump’s presence in such an important gathering.

 Moreover, some users bluntly criticized Ivanka’s presence in the meeting with the German Chancellor, saying that she was pretending to be important.
 Evidently, there are many who would raise a brow at Ivanka Trump’s involvement.